Ângela Lago: Biography

 On 17 December 1945, Ângela Maria Cardoso Lago was born in Belo Horizonte, which is the capital of the Brazilian state of Minas Gerais.
 She, sometimes referred to Angela-Lago with a hyphen, was raised in Belo Horizone, and began drawing when she was three years old.
 Lago studied at the Sion, Santa Marcelina and Sacré-Coeur de Jesus schools until 1963.
 Five years later, she graduated from the School of Social Service of the Pontifical Catholic University of Minas Gerais, and educated at the school in 1969.
 After obtaining a sponsorship, Lago worked for three months doing child psycho pedagogy in Denver, Colorado, United States.
 She went on to work in Venezuela for three years between 1970 and 1973 as a teacher at Ciudad Guayana's School of Social Service.
-Lago went on to relocate to Edinburgh, Scotland, and enrolled on a graphic arts course.
+Lago went on to relocate to Edinburgh, Scotland, and enrolled in a graphic arts course.

 Upon returning to Brazil, Lago focused on the field of children's literature.
 She published her first two books in 1980 when she was aged 35, which were called Fio do Riso and Sangue de Barata.
 Lago published Uni, Duni e Tê in 1982 and Chiquita Bacana e Outras Pequetitas four years later.
 She shut down her visual advertising studio in 1985, having operated it for a decade, but she went on to incorporate computer programmes into her process of creation by the late 1980s.
 In 1992, Lago authored the illustrated version of the biblical poem O Cântico dos Cânticos.
 That same year, she wrote De Morte, a folklore retelling of the story of an elderly male who has three possible requests prior to his death.
 Lago published Cenas de Rua in 1994, an illustrated book about a child's daily life selling at a lighthouse of a large city.